The Slowest Selling New Cars in America - August 2026

 What is the slowest selling car in the U.S. right now?

-As of April 2026, the 2026 Polestar 4 is the slowest selling new car in America with a Market Day Supply of 1,468 days and 522 units on dealer lots.
+As of August 2026, the 2026 Nissan Rogue Plug-in Hybrid is the slowest selling new car in America with a Market Day Supply of 443 days and 1,940 units on dealer lots.

 Can I get a good deal on a slow-selling car?